 Upon arrival at camp, all medication must be reported to and, in some cases, handed over to the Camp Health Officer.
 Medication will be made available as needed or required.
 Medications must be brought to camp in their original containers, clearly labeled and with the appropriate dosage (If you don't want to bring an excessive amount of medication, remove the excess from the original container and store it elsewhere, making sure that there is enough medication in the original container for the week at camp).
-Medication will be stored in secure, locked boxes or locations and dispensed under the supervision of the Unit Leader's or Camp Health Officer as needed.
+Medication will be stored in secure, locked boxes or locations and dispensed under the supervision of the Camp Health Officer or their designated representative.